Citation, DOI and article data

 Thyroid-associated orbitopathy (or thyroid-associated ophthalmopathy) is the most common cause of proptosis in adults and is most frequently associated with Graves disease.
-On imaging, it is characterised by bilateral and symmetrical enlargement of the extraocular muscle bellies.
-The typical distribution is: inferior rectus > medial rectus > superior rectus, with sparing of the tendinous insertions.
+On imaging, it is characterized by bilateral and symmetrical enlargement of the extraocular muscle bellies.
+The typical distribution is inferior rectus > medial rectus > superior rectus, with sparing of their tendinous insertions.

 The demographics of thyroid-associated orbitopathy reflects that of patients with thyroid disease and is, therefore, more frequently seen in women.
 Although Graves disease is the most common cause, Hashimoto thyroiditis has also been implicated.
 It may precede the onset of abnormal thyroid function, occur concurrently, or commence following its onset.